ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 The URL again will be displayed as a result of running the command `ibmcloud dev deploy` based upon the regional endpoint and the hostname you specified earlier.
 If there are any issues, you may see links to the logs that are stored in your portal at the {{site.data.keyword.cloud_notm}} Platform.
-If there aren't any issues, you should an identical display in your browser to the local application you just visited.
+If there aren't any issues, you should see an identical display in your browser to the local application you just visited.
+Go ahead and visit your new web application in the cloud!

 ## Creating the Web Gallery app using a sample application
 {: #tutorial-create-app}

 Let's recall the prerequisites you needed for developing a Node.js app on {{site.data.keyword.cloud_notm}} Platform.
 You already created your {{site.data.keyword.cloud_notm}} Platform account as well as installed the Developer Tools, which installed Docker.
 Then, you installed Node.js.
-The next item listed as a prerequisite for this tutorial is Git.
+The last item listed as a prerequisite for this tutorial was Git, which we will dive into now.

 We're going to start the specifics of working on the image gallery in Node.js.
 For now, we will use Github Desktop for this scenario, but you could also use the Git command line client to complete the same tasks.
-We will merely clone a starter template for your new web application.
+To get started, let's clone a starter template for your new web application.

 Follow these steps:

-1. Clone the repo.
+1. Clone the repo listed in Example 21.
 Download the template for your app on your local development environment using Git.
 Rather than cloning the sample app from {{site.data.keyword.cloud_notm}} Platform, use the command in Example 21 to clone the starter template for the {{site.data.keyword.cos_full_notm}} Web Gallery app.
 After cloning the